hermangroup/docs/masternodes/dip3-upgrade.rst

    Manual registration commands in the DMT Masternode migration wizard

-Open Dash Core and wait for the blockchain to synchronise.
+Open Historia Core and wait for the blockchain to synchronise.
 Complete the following steps:

-1. In your Dash Core wallet, select an address to use as the source for the transaction fee and paste it into Field 1.
+1. In your Historia Core wallet, select an address to use as the source for the transaction fee and paste it into Field 1.
 2. Open the Debug console by clicking **Tools -> Debug console**.
-3. Copy and paste the command from Field 2 of DMT into the Dash Core debug console and press **Enter**.
+3. Copy and paste the command from Field 2 of DMT into the Historia Core debug console and press **Enter**.
 4. Copy the output back and paste it into Field 3 field of the DMT Masternode migration wizard.
 5. Click **Sign message with hardware wallet** and confirm signing the message on your hardware wallet.
-6. Copy the command from Field 4 of DMT, paste it into the Dash Core debug console and press **Enter**.
-Dash Core will create a registration transaction on the blockchain.
+6. Copy the command from Field 4 of DMT, paste it into the Historia Core debug console and press **Enter**.
+Historia Core will create a registration transaction on the blockchain.
 7. Copy and paste the transaction hash into Field 5 of the DMT Masternode migration wizard and click **Continue**.